-Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria and Neglected tropical Diseases.
-Previous Key Recommended Actions
+• Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria and Neglected Tropical Diseases.

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 All malaria activities have been implemented according to the plan, and none of the interventions were postponed due to COVID-19 pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 All malaria activities have been implemented according to the plan, and none of the interventions were postponed due to COVID-19 pandemic.
 All activities are being implemented in accordance with COVID-19 preventives measures.
-Ongoing activities include mass drug administration and the LLINs distribution is currently being planned with the implementation plans and strategies adapted to the context Impact Investigate and address the reasons for the increase in estimated malaria incidence and mortality between 2015 and 2019, which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence Q4 2021 Contributing factors to the increase in malaria burden has included insufficient funding for prioritized activities such as focused IRS.
-Movements of displaced populations due to poverty and inadequate living conditions, low LLINs coverage, climatic change leading to increased flooding have also contributed to the increase
+Since January 2022, all malaria activities have been implemented as per the 2022 plan of action.
+The country is continuing the ITN mass campaign distribution started last year.
+The country now has sufficient stocks of ACTs and RDTs Impact Investigate and address the reasons for the increase in estimated malaria incidence and mortality between 2015 and 2020, which means that the country did not achieve the 2020 target of a 40% reduction in malaria incidence Q4 2022 Contributing factors to the increase in malaria burden has included insufficient funding for prioritized activities such as focused IRS.
+Movements of displaced populations due to poverty and inadequate living conditions, low LLIN coverage, climatic change leading to increased flooding have also contributed to the increase